pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 The grid is a bit more complex.
 In addition to showing the grid, we also need to listen for clicks and display an "X" or "O" in each of the nine cells.

-Let's create a 2D node and name it `Grid`.
+Create a 2D node and name it `Grid`.
 We will store all nodes related to the grid as children of this node.
 This will make our `Game` scene more organised.

 We can show images in Godot using the `Sprite` node.
 Add a child node to `Grid` of type `Sprite`, and rename the node to `GridSprite`.
 We do not see any change in our game because the sprite does not have a texture.
 Drag and drop `grid.png` from the FileSystem to the `Texture` property of the sprite.

 We can see the grid in our game now, but it's too big for our screen.
 We need to scale it down.

+<BaseFigure src="/img/articles/x-and-o/large-grid.png" :caption="false"> </BaseFigure>

 In `GridSprite`, in transform, set the Scale to `0.3` and `0.3`.

+<BaseFigure src="/img/articles/x-and-o/scale-grid.png" :caption="false"> </BaseFigure>

 The grid fits in the screen now.

-IMAGE: Scale transform
+<BaseFigure src="/img/articles/x-and-o/correct-grid.png" :caption="false"> </BaseFigure>

 We want to be able to detect clicks.
 We can detect clicks in an area using the `Area2D` node.
 We will have nine `Area2D` nodes, one for each cell of the grid.

 First, let's add one `Area2D` node as a child of `Grid`, and rename it to `GridCell`.
-This gives a warning telling us to add a `CollisionShape2D` as a child.
+This gives a yellow warning symbol.
+Hover over it, and it tells us to add a `CollisionShape2D` as a child.
-This is because we have an `Area2D` node, but we haven't defined its area.
+We get this warning because we have an `Area2D` node, but we haven't defined its area.
 Add a `CollisionShape2D` as a child of `GridCell` to remove this warning.

-The `CollisionShape2D` now shows a warning: it needs a shape.
+The `CollisionShape2D` now shows a warning: it needs a shape to function.
 Our cells are squares, so we select New RectangleShape2D in the inspector tab.

+<BaseFigure src="/img/articles/x-and-o/new-rectangle-2d.png" :caption="false"> </BaseFigure>

 Resize and move the blue area so it covers one of the grid cells.
-Using GridSnap will make it easier to fit the CollisionShape2D on the cell perfectly.
+Using Grid Snap will make it easier to fit the CollisionShape2D on the cell perfectly.

+<BaseFigure src="/img/articles/x-and-o/collision-shape.png" :caption="false"> </BaseFigure>

 <post-info-box type="tip">
 We do not want the <code>CollisionShape2D</code> to move relative to the <code>GridCell</code>.
 Select <code>GridCell</code>, and "Make sure that children are not selectable."
 This is a potential for bugs, and doing this avoids that.